GuiTDS/GuiTDS/README.md

 I'm a Computer Science student at the Federal University of Technology – Paraná (UTFPR) and a mobile development enthusiast currently working as an intern in the field.

-I enjoy building intuitive and high-quality apps, exploring new technologies, and continuously learning about software development and design.
+I enjoy building intuitive and high-quality apps, exploring new technologies, and continuously learning about software development.

-💡 Passionate about solving real-world problems through code, especially in the mobile space 🚀

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/guilherme-teixeira-domingues-sanches-b929b51ba/)